 Some medical and health services managers need a state-issued license.
 For example, all states require licensure for nursing home administrators; requirements vary by state.
 For more information, contact your local or state licensing board.

 Some positions may require candidates to be licensed as a registered nurse or social worker.

 Although certification is not required, some managers choose to earn a professional credential.
 For example, the American Health Information Management Association and the Project Management Institute offer certification specific to their areas of focus.

 Some health information managers advance by taking on additional responsibilities, such as for an entire hospital’s information systems.
 Other managers may advance to top executive positions within an organization.
 Advancement to top level executive positions may require a master’s degree.

 Analytical skills.
 Medical and health services managers review and evaluate healthcare metrics for ways to improve efficiency and meet goals.

 Communication skills.
 Medical and health services managers must convey information to their staff, other healthcare workers, and, sometimes, patients and insurance agents.

 Detail oriented.
 Medical and health services managers must pay attention to detail.
 They might be required to organize and maintain scheduling and billing information for very large facilities, such as hospitals.

 Technical skills.
-Medical and health services managers must be able to follow advances in health care technology.
-For example, they may need to use coding and classification software and electronic health record (EHR) systems as their facility adopts these technologies.
+Medical and health services managers must stay up to date with advances in healthcare technology, such as the coding and electronic health record (EHR) systems their facility adopts.